angeloskanatas/multimodal_neurons/README.md

 # Multimodal neurons

-In this repository we present our code and experiments focused on the interpretability of multimodal neurons.
+In this repository we present our code and experiments focused on the interpretability of multimodal neurons, particularly for the CLIP model.